-Figure 31 shows an equivalent model for the TPS54388C-Q1 control loop, which one can model in a circuit-simulation program to check frequency response and dynamic load response.
-The error amplifier is a transconductance amplifier with a g_m of 245 μ S. One can model the error amplifier using an ideal voltage-controlled current source.
-The resistor R0 and capacitor C0 model the open-loop gain and frequency response of the amplifier.
+Figure 31 shows an equivalent model for the TPS57114C-Q1 control loop which one can model in a circuit-simulation program to check frequency response and dynamic load response.
+The error amplifier is a transconductance amplifier with a g_m of 245 μ S. One can use an ideal voltage-controlled current source to model the error amplifier.
+Resistor R0 and capacitor C0 model the open-loop gain and frequency response of the amplifier.
 The 1-mV ac voltage source between nodes a and b effectively breaks the control loop for the frequency-response measurements.
 Plotting a over c vs frequency shows the small-signal response of the frequency compensation.
 Plotting a over b vs frequency shows the small-signal response of the overall loop.
-Check the dynamic loop response by replacing $R{(L)}$ with a current source that has the appropriate load-step amplitude and step rate in a time-domain analysis.
+One can check the dynamic loop response by replacing $R{(L)}$ with a current source having the appropriate load-step amplitude and step rate in a time-domain analysis.

 Figure 31.
-Small-Signal Model for Loop Response
+Small-Signal Model For Loop Response

-7.4.14 Simple Small-Signal Model for Peak-Current-Mode Control
+7.4.14 Simple Small-Signal Model for Peak-Current Mode Control

 Figure 31 is a simple small-signal model that one can use to understand how to design the frequency compensation.
-A voltage-controlled current source (duty-cycle modulator) supplying current to the output capacitor and load resistor approximates the TPS54388C-Q1 power stage.
-Equation 10 shows the control-to-output transfer function, which consists of a dc gain, one dominant pole, and one ESR zero.
+An approximation of a voltage-controlled current source (duty-cycle modulator) supplying current to the output capacitor and load resistor can approximate the TPS57114C-Q1 power stage.
+The control-to-output transfer function, shown in Equation 10, consists of a dc gain, one dominant pole, and one ESR zero.
 The quotient of the change in switch current divided by the change in COMP pin voltage (node c in Figure 31) is the power-stage transconductance.
-The g_m for the TPS54388C-Q1 device is 25 S. The low-frequency gain of the power-stage frequency response is the product of the transconductance and the load resistance as shown in Equation 11.
+The g_m for the TPS57114C-Q1 device is 25 S. The low-frequency gain of the power-stage frequency response is the product of the transconductance and the load resistance, as shown in Equation 11.
 As the load current increases and decreases, the low-frequency gain decreases and increases, respectively.
 This variation with load may seem problematic at first glance, but the dominant pole moves with load current (see Equation 12).
 The dashed line in the right half of Figure 32 highlights the combined effect.
-As the load current decreases, the gain increases and the pole frequency lowers, keeping the 0-dB crossover frequency the same for varying load conditions, which makes it easier to design the frequency compensation.
+As the load current decreases, the gain increases and the pole frequency lowers, keeping the 0-dB crossover frequency the same for the varying load conditions, which makes it easier to design the frequency compensation.